mambriz10/Team-7-group-project-Data-Duel/FEATURES.md

 7. Frontend → GET /api/leaderboard
    ↓
 8. Backend:
-   a. storage.get_all_scores() → Load all scores
+   a. get_all_scores() → Load all scores from Supabase
-   b.
+   b. get_all_users() → Load all users from Supabase
+   c.
 Sort by improvement score (descending)
-   c.
-Add user names from users.json
+   d.
+Format leaderboard entries
    ↓
 9. Backend → Returns ranked list
    ↓